DALabNOVA/slim/README.md

 ## Citing

-If you use TPOT in a scientific publication, please consider citing the following papers:
+If you use SLIM in a scientific publication, please consider citing the following papers:

 ```latex
 @InProceedings{Vanneschi2024,